-BAOC has now been using e-punch since 2000, and it has become the norm for A-meets and B-meets.
-Competitors understand the use of the system, and count on it for fast accurate results and splits.
+BAOC has now been using e-punch for over two years and it has become the norm for A-meets and most B-meets.
+Competitors understand the use of the system and count on it for fast accurate results and splits.
 Although there have been a few isolated problems with control units at events, most of e-punch has worked flawlessly and now contributes greatly to the enjoyment of the sport.

-This article does not so much describe how to run e-punch, but rather outlines how e-punch affects various aspects of an event.
-The article should be seen as an add-on to the Event Director's Guide.
+This first article does not so much describe how to run e-punch but rather outlines how e-punch affects various aspects of an event.
+The article should be seen as an add-on to the Meet Director's Guide.
 Let's look at the various areas.

 Event Director